delarosagay/oralR/README.md

 2. Data cleaning and tidy transformation:

-`tidy_dental()` performs some core data‑cleaning and harmonisation steps required for downstream analysis, as it:
+- `tidy_dental()` performs some core data‑cleaning and harmonisation
+  steps required for downstream analysis, as it:

   - detects dataset format and converts it into a standard tidy structure
   - performs automatic conversion of Alphanumeric codes into FDI notation
-- harmonisation of surfaces, tooth-level and periodontal formats
+  - harmonization of surfaces, tooth-level and periodontal formats
   - preparation of datasets for some periodontal index computation (BOP, PI, PCR)

 3. Clinical index computation: